Education

 What's happening?

-The First Nations and Inuit Youth Employment Strategy supports initiatives to provide First Nations and Inuit students and youth (aged 15 to 30) with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.
-Indigenous Services Canada delivers 2 programs under the First Nations and Inuit Youth Employment Strategy: the First Nations and Inuit Summer Work Experience Program for students and the First Nations and Inuit Skills Link Program.
+The First Nations and Inuit Youth Employment Strategy supports initiatives to provide First Nations and Inuit students and youth aged 15 to 30 years with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.
+ISC delivers 2 programs under the First Nations and Inuit Youth Employment Strategy: the First Nations and Inuit Summer Work Experience Program for students and the First Nations and Inuit Skills Link Program.

 In addition, Employment and Social Development Canada's Indigenous labour market programming plays a key role to support the growth of Indigenous communities and foster lifelong learning, skills development and training.
 Federal support for Indigenous labour market programming has a long history, starting with the Pathways to Success program in 1991 to 1996 to the current Indigenous Skills and Employment Training (ISET) program, launched in 2019.